aravinthakshan/aravinthakshan/README.md

 - **Prism Intern** at Samsung R&D
   Developing a Django-based web application for multi-view image annotation with advanced 3D rendering using React and Next.js.

+- **Project Intern** at Intel
+  Benchmarked and created a pipeline for DLStreamer, OpenVINO

 - **AI Researcher** at Mars Rover Manipal
   Implemented deep learning algorithms for feature selection and data pre-processing; working on a research paper introducing a novel denoising architecture.